Fast and exact audit scheduling optimization: Method

-\paragraph{Engagement availability} Each engagement has a calendar with days when auditors can work on the engagement.
-This allows us to model constraints like: \e{Availability of the client's data.} \e{Due dates.} \e{Client's company-wide holidays.} \imp{An edge can be created only on a day when the engagement is available.
-And the edge can be created only if it is hypothetically possible for the auditor $a$ to finish the task in time.}
+\paragraph{Engagement availability} Each engagement has a calendar of days when auditors can work on the engagement.
+This allowed us to model the following constraints: \e{Availability of the client data.} \e{Due dates.} \e{Client's company-wide holidays.} \imp{An edge can be created only on a day when engagement $e$ is available.
+The edge can be created only if it is hypothetically possible for auditor $a$ to finish the task in time.}

-\paragraph{Familiarity} If possible, we prefer to assign auditors that have experience with the engagement from the past years. \imp{We solve it by adjusting the cost matrix $c$.}
+\paragraph{Familiarity} If possible, we prefer to assign auditors who have past experience with the engagement. \imp{We solve this by adjusting the cost matrix $c$.}

-\paragraph{Travel cost} Auditor travel costs can have an important impact on the audit cost\cite{Chan1998}, particularly for audit companies with multiple offices.
-We approximate the travel cost by a flying distance between the auditor's office and the client in Euclidean projection and add it to the cost of the edge.
-Furthermore, not all auditors are willing to travel long distances. \e{The auditor does not have a driving license.} \imp{When an auditor is not willing to travel, let us say, more than 10km, we remove all the edges from the auditor to the clients that are more than 10km away.
+\paragraph{Travel cost} Auditor travel costs can have an important impact on the audit costs \cite{Chan1998}, particularly for audit companies with multiple offices.
+We approximate the travel cost by the flying distance between the auditor's office and the client in Euclidean projection and add it to the cost of the edge.
+Furthermore, not all auditors are willing to travel long distances. \e{The auditor does not have a driving license.} \imp{When an auditor is unwilling to travel, let us say, more than 10 km, we remove all the edges from the auditor to the clients that are more than 10 km away.